gin66/FastAccelStepper/README.md

 	- Assume counting up turns stepper clockwise, and counting down, anti-clockwise.
     - Current position is -2.000.000.000, move to 2.000.000.000.
     - Apparently the position has to count up, and count should run clockwise.
-    - Implementation is done via difference of 32bit signed numbers, which can overflow (being legal).
+    - Implementation is done via difference of 32bit signed numbers, which can overflow (being legit).
     - The calculation is then:
 			2.000.000.000 - (-2.000.000.000) = 4.000.000.000
 	- But 4.000.000.000 interpreted as signed 32bit is -294.967.296 => count down, turn anti-clockwise